 Properties in the National Register have been researched at the highest level, and placed within the greater historical context of their community, city, state, and region.
 Montana has five properties listed in the National Register that garner their significance from the history of the African American community.
 Two additional nominations, as well as a Multiple Properties Documentation form relaying the narrative of the city’s early black residents, have been prepared for the city of Helena.

 Explore map-based, interactive narratives about Montana’s black communities via three informative story maps.
 Our statewide map highlights 25 properties in eleven cities across Montana.
-Our Helena map offers insight to 27 properties in that city, and our Driver Family map traces the history of one family based in Anaconda, from the late 19th through the 20th century.
+Our Helena map offers into 27 properties in that city, and our Driver Family map traces the history of one family based in Anaconda, from the late 19th through the 20th century.

 Montana In The Green Book